Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

   # build up NN here
 ```

 There are two parameters in `@flow.global_function`：`type` assign the type of job, `type = "train"` is training, `type="predict"` is predicting or inference.
-The default type is "predict", the default of function_config is None.
+The default type is "predict", the default of function_config is none.

-`test_job` is decorated by `@flow.global_function`, and it can be recognized by OneFlow.
+`test_job` is decorated by `@flow.global_function`, and it can be recognize by OneFlow.

-In another words, whether it's training, validation or  predicting/inference job in OneFlow, it need to be assigned by the decorator `@flow.global_function`, after that, OneFlow will run the job according to the function_config.
-In this way, **parameter configuration and task are separated.**
+In another words, whether it's training, evaluation or  predicting/inference job in OneFlow, it need to be assigned by the decorator `@flow.global_function`, after that, OneFlow will run the job according to the function_config.
+In this way, **parameters configuration and task are separated.**

 The body of the `job function` consists of two parts of information: Use operators to build a neural network(NN)，and the configuration information needed to run the network.